 Ralph the Red`s identity

 These charters are the primary documents to Ralph the Reds identity.
 However no other de Lacy genealogies refer to Ralph the Red as a de Lacy except these charters.
 They are however primary legal documents.
 It does beg the question why Ralph the Red is identified in these charters but not on other genealogies of the de Lacy’s.
-Perhaps because he was illegitimate.
+Perhaps and probably because he was illegitimate.